meteor/blaze-tutorial/tutorial/simple-todos/08-methods.md

 ### Optimistic UI

-When we call a method on the client using `Meteor.call`, two things happen in parallel:
+When we call a method on the client using `Meteor.call`, two things happen:

 1. The client sends a request to the sever to run the method in a secure environment.
 2. A simulation of the method runs directly on the client trying to predict the outcome of the call.